Rymbrak/interactive-map/README.md

 Multi-root workspaces are supported, map files should be located inside a workspace to be recognized.

 Images used for maps are stored inside the interactive-map folder of the corresponding workspace, moving that and the json, along with the map files is enough to use them in another workspace.

+You can use notes from Dendron to populate the descriptions of features.

 Feedback and feature requests are appreciated.